+2. Objectives

-The MRA shall be non-political and its objectives shall be:
+The Association shall be non-political and its objectives shall be:

-To watch over an protect and promote the interests of all residents in Johannesburg, particularly those in the greater Melville area;
+2.1 To watch over and protect and promote the interests of the residents in the greater Melville area;

-To encourage the formation of similar non-political associations of residents in other suburbs;
+2.2 To encourage the formation of similar non-political associations of residents in other suburbs;

-To determine by fee discussion and deliberation, the views of the majority of the residents within the suburb; ;
+2.3 To determine by free discussion and deliberation, the views of the majority of the residents within the suburb;

+2.4 To engage in activity of an occasional nature with a view to advance the objectives of the Association;

+2.5 To endeavor to improve the safety and security measures to make Melville a desired destination, for members as well as the general public;

+2.6 To promote the preservation and maintenance of areas and buildings of historical or cultural interest, including any heritage value;

+2.7 To promote environmental awareness, greening, clean-up and sustainable development projects;

+2.8 To raise funds for the purpose of achieving the objectives of the Association;

-To co-operate, consult and collaborate with its representative member/s of the City Council to ensure the voice of public opinion being heard and given due consideration in the management of the city; and
+2.9 To co-operate, consult and collaborate with its representative member/s of the City Council to ensure the voice of public opinion being heard and given due consideration in the management of the city;

+2.10 To liaise with, encourage and cooperate with the relevant law enforcement agencies, and where necessary insist on adequate enforcement of the law within the greater Melville area; and

-To support the principle of direct representation of the electorate upon the City Council, and to oppose any movement which tends to impede the freedom of action of its elected representatives upon the City Council.
+2.11 To support the principle of direct representation of the electorate upon the City Council, and to oppose any movement which tends to impede the freedom of action of its elected representatives upon the City Council.

+Notwithstanding the sequence of the above sub-clauses, no aim or objective shall take precedence over another.3.
+Membership

-Membership of the Association shall be of two classes:
+3.1 Membership of the Association shall be of two classes:

-Private Membership, which shall be open to any person who is legally a property owner or tenant, or a member of the family of either, in the area generally known as Melville or as an extension thereof, and who is over 18 years of age;
+3.1.1 Private Membership, which shall be open to any person who is legally a property owner or tenant, or a member of the family of either, in the area generally known as Melville or as an extension thereof, and who is over 18 years of age;

-Business Membership, which shall be open to any person, partnership, company or other corporate body carrying on business in or from premises within the defined are in (a) above.
+3.1.2 Business Membership, which shall be open to any person, partnership, company or other corporate body lawfully carrying on business in or from premises within the defined are in 2.1 above.

-The annual subscription of the member shall be an amount determined by the Committee from time to time.
+3.2 The annual subscription of the member shall be an amount determined by the Committee from time to time, either collected directly or through the Melville Security Initiative (MSI).
 Notwithstanding the foregoing, the subscription for a business member shall never be less than three times that for a private member.
 The subscription year of the Association shall terminate the last day of June.

+4. General Meetings

-The Annual General Meeting (AGM) of the Association shall be held before the last day of August, and the audited accounts of the Association shall be tabled at that meeting.
-Notice of the AGM shall be communicated to members at least eight days prior to the date thereof and shall specify the purpose thereof.
+4.1 The Annual General Meeting (AGM) of the Association shall be held within a period of six months from the end of each financial year.

+4.2 The reviewed accounts of the Association shall be tabled at that meeting.

+4.3 Notice of the AGM shall be communicated to members at least ten days prior to the date thereof and shall specify the purpose thereof.

-A Special General Meeting may be called at any time, either by the Committee or by the secretary upon receipt by him or her of written demand therefore signed by at least 10 members in good standing and setting out in full the reasons for said demand.
-Notice of a Special General Meeting shall be communicated to members at least eight days prior to the date thereof and shall specify the purpose thereof.
+4.4 A Special General Meeting may be called at any time, either by the Committee or by the secretary upon receipt by him or her of written demand therefor signed by at least 10 members in good standing and setting out in full the reasons for said demand.

+4.5 Notice of a Special General Meeting shall be communicated to members at least ten days prior to the date thereof and shall specify the purpose thereof.